rolling-scopes-school/tasks/tasks/git-markdown.md

 ```
 **NOTE!** You are recommended to use real data.
 However fake data will do too.

 The document should be deployed on GitHub Pages (https://pages.github.com/), it will happen automatically as soon as you create a `gh-pages` branch.
-After that your page will be available at URL like this one: https://your-github-account.github.io/rsschool-2019Q1-cv/cv
+After that your page will be available at URL like this one: https://your-github-account.github.io/rsschool-cv/cv

 ### Repository Requirements:

-1. Make a public repository called `rsschool-2019Q1-cv` on your GitHub account.
+1. Make a public repository called `rsschool-cv` on your GitHub account.
-2. There should be only one file in the `master` branch - a `README.md` file with a link like this https://your-github-account.github.io/rsschool-2019Q1-cv/cv in it
+2. There should be only one file in the `master` branch - a `README.md` file with a link like this https://your-github-account.github.io/rsschool-cv/cv in it
 3. The CV document itself called `cv.md` should be in the branch `gh-pages`.
 4. Once you are done, open a Pull Request `gh-pages`->`master`.